 Alex divides his practice between transactions, counseling, and litigation.
-From 2012-2015, Alex served as advisor to FTC Commissioner (and current Acting Chair) Maureen Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
+From 2012-2015, Alex served as advisor to FTC Commissioner Maureen Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
 He focused heavily on key developments raising new issues for US and global regulators, including big data, the growth of online technology platforms, and the intersection of intellectual property and antitrust.
 Earlier, from 2010-2012, Alex was a trial attorney at the DOJ Antitrust Division focused on technology and finance.
 Alex also worked on dozens of health care and hospital matters while at the FTC and DOJ and maintains a practice in the health care sector.

 Prior to his government service, Alex spent more than a decade in private practice at other leading international law firms.
 He defended the transactions of domestic and international technology, media, and energy clients before antitrust agencies and represented class action defendants in federal and state court litigation around the United States.

 Alex is frequently recognized for the quality of his work and client service.
 In 2018, Chambers named him a "Recognised Practitioner" in its ranking of DC antitrust lawyers.
 He was also individually acknowledged as "excellent" by Global Competition Review in its 2018 ranking of the world's antitrust practices.
 Legal 500 referred to his client representations in its review of recommended US merger review practices in 2017 and 2018, and GCR and Who's Who Legal named him a "Future Leader" in 2017 and 2018.
 Clients have praised him as a "high-quality deal lawyer" with "excellent DOJ experience."

 Before law school, Alex co-founded and sold an online technology company.